Brice Turang: Professional career

 In 2024, Turang batted .254/.316/.349 with seven home runs and 57 RBIs in 619 plate appearances.
 He ranked third in the majors with 50 stolen bases.
 He had the lowest pull percentage of all major league batters, at 26.4 percent.
 He fared better in his second postseason, batting 5-for-11 with two stolen bases as the Brewers again lost in the Wild Card Series.
 He won the Platinum Glove Award, given to the league's best fielder, and a Gold Glove at second base.

-In 2025, Turang's offense improved after he adjusted his batting stance and increased his bat speed.
+In 2025, Turang's offense improved after he adjusted his batting stance, grip and increased his bat speed.
 He was named the National League Player of the Month for August.
 He was the first Brewers player to receive the honor since Christian Yelich in 2018.
 In his third season with Milwaukee, he batted .288/.359/435 with 18 home runs and 81 RBI in 156 games, all career bests.
+In the decisive Game 5 of the NLDS against the Chicago Cubs, Turang hit a key home run in the 7th inning to clinch a 3-1 win, secure a series win and make an NLCS appearance.
 In Game 1 of the NLCS, he gave up a potential game-tying run by "dodging" a Los Angeles Dodgers fastball that would have hit him.
 He addressed his response on the play as "a natural reaction"; nevertheless, after swinging at a high fastball he would be the final out as the Brewers lost 2-1, leaving three runners on base stranded.
 They were eventually swept in the series.

 Personal life

 Turang's father, Brian Turang, played in two MLB seasons for the Seattle Mariners.
 His mother, Carrie, played twice in the Women's College World Series (WCWS) for Long Beach State.
 He has four sisters who also played collegiate sports.
 His sister Brianna played in the WCWS three times for Oklahoma and is married to National Football League punter Tress Way.
 His sister Carissa played softball at Southern Miss and Cal State Fullerton and soccer at Oklahoma City University.
 Another sister, Cabria, played soccer at Utah.
 His sister Bailee played volleyball at Southern Nazarene University.

+Turang is a Christian.
+He has said, “Faith is so important for me and understanding that there’s more to life than this game.”